Ashref-dev/entretien-ai/README.md

   - make LLM only return JSON usign libraries to constrain grammar

   - Optimize LLm prompt
-  - make sure only PDF files can be uploaded

   - add expressive loading tothe process page when the llm is generating the responses.
   - Migrate to bun